-- allow payment to be made only at the hotel so that the customer does not have to be left with a retained balance;
+- allow payments to be made at the hotel check-in so that the customers aren’t left with a retained balance;

-- allow reservations to be canceled until a date close to the scheduled stay (e.g. one week in advance);
+- allow reservations to be canceled closer to the date of the scheduled stay (e.g. one week in advance);

-- when guests cancel the reservation after this deadline, issue a voucher with an extended validity (at least one year) so that they can reschedule the trip;
+- when guests cancel a reservation after this deadline, issue a voucher with an extended validity (at least one year) so that they can reschedule the trip;

-- if the guest needs to check out earlier than planned, it will not cover the entire stay;
+- if the guest needs to check out earlier than planned, do not charge the entire stay;

 - assure your guests that you will return the full payment of the stay, without charging any cancellation fee, if the trip cannot take place due to the cancellation of flights or for public health reasons.